nyavuzcan/repo_manage_app/README.md

 **File upload:** Upload images on the host.

+**Scheduling:** Using spring schedular to make cache clear at a certain time interval.

 **Caching System:** Simple cache system with spring cache.

 **Swagger:** All endpoints are easily schematized.